jxcore/jxcore/docs/plain/jxcore-feature-internal-recovery.markdown

 # Internal Recovery

-In addition to recovering of crashed applications' processes by external [monitoring process](jxcore-command-monitor.markdown), JXcore also provides automatic Internal Process Recovery as well as Internal Thread Recovery (for code running in multithreaded mode).
+In addition to recovering of crashed applications' processes by external [monitoring process](jxcore-command-monitor.markdown), JXcore also provides automatic Internal Process Recovery as well as Internal Thread Recovery (for code running in multi-threaded mode).

 ## Internal Process Recovery